WorldCoverBC/Docker/README.md

 9. Adjust the memory available to Docker Engine in the settings of Docker Desktop

 The Docker Engine installed on WSL/Ubuntu will then use the Docker daemon running on Windows.

+## Windows

+You may use Docker Desktop for Windows without WSL.
+If you want to base your Docker images onto Linux, however, it is of advantage to test the commands you `RUN` in your Dockerfile beforehand (for which you may use WSL).